nushell/nushell.github.io/contributor-book/plugins.md

 }
 ```

-The Nu context within tests is very basic and mostly only contains the plugin commands themselves.
+The Nu context within tests is very basic and mostly only contains the plugin commands themselves, as well as all of the core language keywords from [`nu-cmd-lang`](https://docs.rs/nu-cmd-lang/).
 If you need to test your plugin with other commands, you can include those crates and then use `.add_decl()` to include them in the context:

 ```rust
 #[test]